-Before I get started, if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here -> https://www.hockeytraining.com/gameday-nutrition-download/
+Before I get started, if you want a downloadable Game Day Nutrition “Cheat Sheet” Guide you can get it here.

 You cannot create a solid fuel source out of thin air.
 The body needs certain nutrients in order to perform at its best and depending on the demands of the sport those nutrients can vary from one to the other.

-Hockey is an alactic-aerobic sport, meaning it involves high intensity/high power output efforts interspersed by low intensity aerobic work.
+Hockey is an alactic-aerobic sport, meaning it involves high intensity/high power output efforts interspersed with low-intensity aerobic work.
 For example, skating as fast as you can down the ice on a breakaway and then performing a slap shot that scores on the net.
-Very high intensity skating plus the shot but immediately afterwards a calm stroll either back to center ice or to the bench.
+Very high-intensity skating plus the shot but immediately afterward a calm stroll either back to center ice or to the bench.

 Understanding the energy system demands of the sport allows you to be able to make proper decisions regarding what nutrients fuel those energy systems and how you can create the best strategy for optimal performance.